Posts falsely claim Trump administration changed Taiwan webpage

 US Department of State fact sheets on other countries also do not display the emblem in the mobile version of the webpages.

-As of February 14, there have been no credible news reports that the US State Department has altered key information on its Taiwan fact sheet under the Trump administration.
+There had been no credible news reports that the US State Department had altered key information on its Taiwan fact sheet under the Trump administration when this report was originally published.

 Is there content that you would like AFP to fact-check?
 Get in touch.